sumanjs/suman/README.md

 * Stick closely to the popular Mocha API, so that automatic conversion is possible from Mocha to Suman, and that transition is as seamless as possible for the developer - you do *not* have to learn a whole new API!
 * Allow for maximum dynamicism so that Suman can match all use cases of users.
-* Allow users to create tests with different frameworks as needed (Mocha or Tape for browser testing), and even in different languages, especially shell scripting, but also Java, Golang, etc.
+* Allow users to create Suman-runnable tests in any languages - this possibility is created by running tests in child processes.
+Writing tests in the form of shell scripts is something that almost every project could benefit from and now you can run these tests through your universal test runner - Suman!
-* Composiablity - suman tests should be able to run suman tests as child processes, ad inifitem, without hiccups.
+* Composability - Suman tests should be able to run suman tests as child processes, ad inifitem, without hiccups.

 ## On lack of browser support